 Planning Tool for Social Media Managers and Agencies

 A priority feature that I think should be implemented on all scheduling tools is grouping of accounts.
 For example, different groups for each client, and within that group the social media platforms they are managing for said client.
-Sprout Social does grouping together specific accounts for specific businesses really well.
+Sprout Social and Buffer both do grouping together specific accounts for specific businesses really well.
 It was a surprise when I realized Planable also offers grouping of accounts, which they call “Workspaces”.
-As a successful social media srategist I know how grouping together client accounts is less of a headache, you can give your team (or your client) access to specific workspaces.
-No more worrying about accidentally posting to another client’s social media accounts.

-Because you can leave comments directly next to the proposed posts, and see the stream of conversation on that same screen, the approval process is SO much quicker.
-Hell, the process from approval to publication/scheduling is fucking streamlined.
+Because you can leave comments directly next to the proposed posts, and see the stream of conversation on that same screen, the approval process is quick.
 As someone who started the social media offering at a large digital marketing agency, I can tell you that waiting for clients to give feedback in a spreadsheet or receiving feedback/changes in an email, takes forever!
 Then you have to make the changes, notify the client, get them to look at the changes, then once you have approval, you can go upload them to be published.
 Snoreface.

 Something worth noting is that Planable was launched May 2016, so not super long ago.
-But as new as it is, it already has the tools and workflow that makes each day working with clients and approving content so much easier.
-I’m really excited for the next stages of the tool!
-So excited that I wasn’t asked to write this blog post, I actually WANTED to.
-(Eat that, sponsored post bloggers!)
+But as new as it is, it already has the tools and workflow that makes each day working with clients and approving content easier.

-I’d love to hear what you think of Planable, give it a shot and leave me a comment below or connect with me on Twitter.
+I’d love to hear your honest thoughts of Planable, give it a shot and leave me a comment below or connect with me on Twitter.